ngjunsiang/laymansguide-src/contents/season11/issue140/issue140.md

+Title: Issue 140: The shared memory dream
+Date: 2021-10-02 08:00
+Tags:
+Category: Season 11
+Slug: lmg-s11-issue-140-the-shared-memory-dream
+Author: J S Ng
+Summary:

 [**Previously:**](https://buttondown.email/laymansguide/archive/) Around 2015, the high-performance computer industry quickly realised that this would be much more efficient if the CPU and GPU could *share the same memory*.
 This idea was labelled heterogeneous systems architecture (HSA).

 Let’s rewind a bit further from last issue.
 That was in 2015.

-Circa 2009, changes were happening on the desktop motherboard, as the memory controller hub (MCH) came on-board the CPU to reduce latency when communicating with memory ([Issues 134](https://buttondown.email/laymansguide/archive/lmg-s11-issue-134-part-1-the-intel-core-i-series/)–[135](https://buttondown.email/laymansguide/archive/lmg-s11-issue-135-part-2-unifying-the-cpu-and-mch/)).
-But the memory chips themselves remained on the motherboard, and this was the case even in 2018, in Apple’s Macbook Air ([Issue 136](https://buttondown.email/laymansguide/archive/lmg-s11-issue-136-the-mobile-workstation-laptops/)).
+Circa 2009, changes were happening on the desktop motherboard, as the memory controller hub (MCH) came on-board the CPU to reduce latency when communicating with memory ([Issues 134]({filename}/season11/issue134/issue134.md)–[135]({filename}/season11/issue135/issue135.md)).
+But the memory chips themselves remained on the motherboard, and this was the case even in 2018, in Apple’s Macbook Air ([Issue 136]({filename}/season11/issue136/issue136.md)).

 ## Bringing memory on-board

 Smartphones can’t afford to do that; every bit of mainboard space is precious!
 The Apple A-series processors have been gradually moving more and more memory into the CPU, where it enjoys lower latency communicating with the CPU.

 In 2013, Apple released the iPhone 5S, using the Apple A7 SoC.
-This was Apple’s first 64-bit SoC ([Issue 55](https://buttondown.email/laymansguide/archive/lmg-s5-issue-55-addressing-memory/)), and by this point Apple had managed to bring 1GB of memory onto the SoC package.
+This was Apple’s first 64-bit SoC ([Issue 55]({filename}/season5/issue055/issue055.md)), and by this point Apple had managed to bring 1GB of memory onto the SoC package.
 By 2018, With the Apple A12 SoC, the on-board memory had increased up to 4GB on high-end iPhone X models.

 So in 2015, the high-performance folks (working with workstations and servers) were dreaming of the CPU and GPU sharing memory, while from 2013, in smartphones, the CPU, GPU, and system memory were already cohabiting in the same chip package!
 CPU, GPU, and memory all living in the same space … how does this work?